No Products in the Cart

 Key Takeaways:

-A mattress' thickness affects a number of important features, including how it feels and how it performs.
+The thickness of a mattress affects a number of important features, including how it feels and how it performs.
 These features include:

 A thick mattress contains more material than a thin mattress.
 Thereby, it is able to provide more cushioning and plushness, two must-have features for a lot of sleepers.
 The enhanced cushioning can also mean greater pressure relief, as the mattress conforms better to your body contours.